 Related Post: One Day Hiking Grand Tetons String and Jenny Lake

 Day 4: Jackson Hole, Wyoming

 On the final day of the Yellowstone to Grand Teton road trip it is time to explore Jackson Hole, Wyoming.
 Jackson Hole is a charming American town surrounded by the beautiful Teton mountain range.
 Start the day off by exploring the cute shops and restaurants in the town and maybe stop for some breakfast.
 After a bite to eat, it’s time for one big adventure, so pack so swim gear and get ready to white water raft down snake river.
 While at Jackson Hole I camped at the KOA campsite.
 Luckily for us, the KOA organised a fantastic rafting experience for us.
 I would 100% recommend this experience!
 Alternatively, if adventure sports isn’t your forte, why not visit the near by hot springs.
 The best part is, they’re FREE 😉

 After the adventurous day, head back to your campsite/hotel and get ready for a night full of entertainment.
 Throughout the summer months a cowboy shootout show is put on in the town, an experience not to be missed.
 The show starts at 6.00pm every night excluding Sundays.
 Following a good laugh and some excitement, finish the night off with some food and drinks.
 After food we went for drinks in the million dollar cowboy bar to celebrate four unforgettable days.

 Related Post: Road Trip Packing List

-Hope this four day itinerary is helpful for those of you planning a trip from Yellowstone to Grand Teton National park.
+Hope this 4 days in Yellowstone and Grand Teton itinerary is helpful for those of you planning a trip from Yellowstone to Grand Teton National park.
 As always if you have any questions please don’t hesitate to ask in the comment section below.